Entry Point: Form for Ongoing and Unpublished Projects

 Use the Entry Point form to submit content related to community psychology that you believe would enhance this site.

-Entry Point: Promoting Community Psychology Practice and Research Through Introductory Pieces
+Entry Point: Promoting Community Psychology Practice and Research Through Introductory Pieces and Practice Briefs

 In order to increase visibility and accessibility of Community Psychology and its work, SCRA will promote important ideas through "Entry Point."
 SCRA values the distribution of our work to peers and technical audiences, as well as researchers, activists, advocates, non-profits, and others in related fields who may not be familiar with community psychology and what we have to offer.
 The purpose of Entry Point is to engage people through a brief and easy-to-read introduction to some of our work.
 These pieces will appear on our website, communitypsychology.com.
 We hope that the website will become a premiere destination to learn to understand, evaluate, and intervene to address social issues and problems through a community psychology lens.

 This template was created by the Outreach Communications Specialist (Ashley Simons-Rudolph) to guide the repackaging of scholarly work for a non-technical audience.
 Once submitted, this form will be automatically forwarded to Ashley who will contact you within 1 week to confirm receipt and discuss next steps.

 When completing your form, please keep in mind: